hindu-comm/mail_stream_advaita-l/2016/10/Ramana_Maharshi_-_Ad/53__shrImallalitAlAlitaH.md

 > On Sun, Oct 2, 2016 at 11:39 PM, श्रीमल्ललितालालितः <
 > lalitaalaalitah at lalitaalaalitah.com> wrote:
 >
-> ​If you understand limitations regarding GYAna, my case is still strong.
+> If you understand limitations regarding GYAna, my case is still strong.
 >
 >
 > I think you meant samAdhi not jnAna.
 >
 > To add, vAsanAxaya is not result of samAdhi, it just helps them suppress.
 > The eradication is brought by practicing shubhavAsanA and finding faults.
-> ​kAraNa means asAdhAraNakAraNa, whenever we talk.
+> kAraNa means asAdhAraNakAraNa, whenever we talk.
 >
 > Thanks, I stand corrected.
 >